1. 9 Interpreting CD4 results: CD4 count and CD4 percentage

 - WHO guidelines (for low- and middle income countries) define a CD4 count less than 200 as advanced HIV disease (AHD).

-A single CD4 count doesn’t tell you very much.
+But a single CD4 count doesn’t tell you very much.
 You really need to get several results over time to see a trend.
 This is now rarely done because most people start HIV treatment (ART) soon after they are diagnosed.

 They are higher immediately after exercise – even after going up and down stairs.
 They can also be affected by whether you recently ate a meal and whether you have other infections.
 Or even if there were just more or fewer cells in that sample of blood.

 This is why the trend of CD4 results is more important than any single count.
 The trend looks at the average of several results.